ibexa/documentation-developer/docs/administration/back_office/content_tab_switcher.md

 # Add tab switcher

-Tabs switcher allows separating the default Fieldtypes in the Content Type from the Fieldtypes that enhance the content with new functionalities.
+Tabs switcher allows separating the default Field Types in the Content Type from the Field Types that enhance the content with new functionalities.
-The best example of such Fieldtype are SEO or Taxonomy, as these are not typical Fieldtypes but a Fieldtypes that handle functionality for the whole Content object.
+The best example of such Field Types are SEO or Taxonomy, as these are not typical Field Types but a Field Types that handle functionalities for the whole Content object.

-The following example shows how to add a Meta tab with automatically assigned Taxonomy Fieldtype.
+The following example shows how to add a Meta tab with automatically assigned Taxonomy Field Type.

 ## Add Meta tab

-Before you start adding the Meta tab, make sure the Content Type you want to edit has [Taxonomy Entry Assignment Fieldtype]([[= user_doc =]]/taxonomy/#assign-tag-to-content-from-taxonomy-tree).
+Before you start adding the Meta tab, make sure the Content Type you want to edit has [Taxonomy Entry Assignment Field Type]([[= user_doc =]]/taxonomy/#assign-tag-to-content-from-taxonomy-tree).

 Next, provide the semantic configuration: